 That’s it, you’ve successfully added a shortcode to your campaign!

-Q: What if I’m using Google Tag Manager to display my campaigns on my site?
+Q: What if I’m manually adding the embed code to my site?
+What if I’m using Google Tag Manager to display my campaigns on my site?

-A: If you’re using Google Tag Manager to embed your campaigns instead of the OptinMonster API plugin for WordPress the shortcodes will not be parsed in your campaigns.
-If you want to use shortcodes in your campaigns you’ll need to use the OptinMonster API plugin to control where the campaigns appear on your site instead of Google Tag Manager.
+A: If you’re manually adding the embed code or using Google Tag Manager instead of the OptinMonster API plugin for WordPress the shortcodes will not be parsed in your campaigns.
+If you want to use shortcodes in your campaigns you’ll need to use the OptinMonster API plugin to control where the campaigns appear on your site instead.

 Q: Do I need to use both the WordPress Plugin and the Display Rules?